Manoui/website/index.md

 > ”She weren’t my daughter it would be so much easier for her to.”

-**Conclusion: the topic of a quote is of high importance, even more than the speakers features or the characteristics of the sentence.
+**Conclusion: the topic of a quote is of high importance, even more than the speaker's features or the characteristics of the sentence.
 Indeed, "Content is more than "subject matter. ' It is all the feelings and ideas you bring to your painting." - Rene Huyghe.
 The choice of words and the speaker are less important than the information it conveys. **

 #### References